 List of Trampoline Skills

-With every sport comes a multitude of different skills that help the player improve their own overall ability and performance in the sport.
-This applies to traditional sports such as soccer, basketball, football, baseball, etc. However, it also applies to less popular and more niche sports, such as trampolining.
+With every sport comes a multitude of different skills that help the player improve their overall ability and performance.
+This applies to traditional sports such as soccer, basketball, football, baseball, etc. However, it also applies to more niche sports, such as trampolining.
 As an Olympic sport, one can be sure that trampolining comes with a list of skills ranging from beginner to advanced that are important for trampoliners to know.

 - Back Drop